If you think it might be time to get started with email marketing, jump in.

 Next, customize your template with your brand by putting your business’s logo right at the top of your email and linking the image back to your website’s homepage.
 Add in your business’s signature colors and create an email footer with your business name, contact information, and links to your active social media channels.

 This tends to be one of the scariest steps for business owners.
-I get it — writer’s block happens to the best of us.
+I get it — writer’s block happens to the best of us, and figuring out how to create email content that gets results takes time and practice.

-What usually snaps me out of it is pretending I’m having a face-to-face conversation with someone and writing down exactly what I’d like to say to them.
+What usually snaps me out of writers’ block is pretending I’m having a face-to-face conversation with someone and writing down exactly what I’d like to say to them.

 It also helps to follow a repeatable process and break your message down into three important sections: